justinwalsh/daux.io/docs/10_For_Developers/Creating_a_Theme.md

 The name of the theme, is the folder name.

+You can use the `themes_path` setting if you want to specify a custom location of your theme folder.

 A variant is optional, if you want to add one, separate it from the theme with a dash.

 ## Overriding templates